neunhoef/vector_reset_bench/README.md

 intervention was needed.

 The outcome  is that one  should completely recreate the  vector already when it was  20% full.
+For larger  vectors, the cutoff seems  to be even earlier.
+In the end, we worked with 10%.

 Simply run this with